AnyChart/docs.anychart.com/Basic_Charts/3D/Column_Chart.md

 ## Quick Start

 To build a 3D Column chart, use the {api:anychart#column3d}anychart.column3d(){api} chart constructor.
-You can either pass your data to the chart constructor or create a series, using the {api:anychart.charts.Cartesian#column}column(){api} method:
+You can either pass your data to the chart constructor or create a series by using the {api:anychart.charts.Cartesian3d#column}column(){api} method:

 ```
 // create a 3d column chart